-You don’t want the name of the office manager or supervisor, you want the name of the owners or managing members of the limited liability company.
-Once you have that information in hand, do a web search for any information about them.
+You don’t want the name of the office manager or supervisor.
+You want the name of the owners or managing members of the limited liability company.
+Once you have that information, do a web search for any information about them.
 It’s much easier to catch serial scammers this way.

-If the company is not willing to provide you with their state registration or debt relief license information or tells you it is not necessary.
-Don’t take them at their word, check it out.
+If the company is unwilling to provide you with their state registration or debt relief license information or tells you it is not necessary.
+Please don’t take them at their word.
+Check it out.

-To find out if a company is registered to do business in your state just turn to the web.
+Just turn to the web to find out if a company is registered to do business in your state.
 You can generally do internet search engine search for [Your State] Corporation Search, like California Corporation Search and find the state agency that is responsible for company registrations.

-If you have any questions about if the company does not need to be registered just call the state department that allows you to search for companies in your state and ask them.
+If you have any questions about if the company does not need to be registered, call the state department that allows you to search for companies in your state and ask them.

 You can also do a similar search for licensing details.
 Do an internet search engine search for [Your State] Professional Licensing, like California Professional Licensing and find the state agency that is responsible for licensing businesses.

-Give them a call and ask if the company that is pitching you their services needs to be licensed in your state to sell you debt help.
+Call them and ask if the company pitching you their services needs to be licensed in your state to sell you debt help.
 If yes, ask the kind state employee on the phone if the company you are thinking of using is licensed in your state.

 Some More Easy Online Research